#1-rated safety features

 Identity theft assistance

-Bank of America is committed to helping victims of identity theft.
-We also offer the services of the Identity Theft Assistance Center (ITAC) to help with identity theft recovery, prevention and education.
+The Identity Theft Assistance Center (ITAC) offers resources to help with identity theft recovery, prevention and education.

 Set up direct deposit